Eviction Ban Expires Just in Time to Save Millions of Landlords

 In fact, in a report by the National Low Income Housing Coalition, it found over 340 different agencies attempting to administer the ‘Fund’.
-Some programs require onerous documentation; others don’t make it easy for landlords to apply and most require the tenants to provide extensive proof of need, ultimately and indirectly hurting the landlord for whom it was intended.
+Some programs require onerous documentation.
+Others don’t make it easy for landlords to apply and most require the tenants to provide extensive proof of need.
+This ultimately and indirectly hurts the landlord for whom it was intended.

-I knew many landlords that tried repeatedly to get their tenants to finish, or even start the process for rental assistance, even going as far as to prepare the paperwork for them to sign so they could submit the paperwork on their behalf.
+I knew many landlords that tried repeatedly to get their tenants to finish, or start the process for rental assistance.
+They were even going as far as to prepare the paperwork for them to sign.
+That way they could submit the paperwork on their behalf.

 How Much Back Rent is Out There?